Sir Patrick Stewart returns to the Star Trek universe in "Star Trek: Picard" on CBS All Access

 "What we're trying to do, in the way that Star Trek has always done, is to let people see each other with empathetic eyes," co-creator Akiva Goldsman said.

-The 10-episode series "Star Trek: Picard" premieres Thursday, January 23, 2020, on CBS All Access, with new episodes available each Thursday.
+The 10-episode series "Star Trek: Picard" premieres Thursday, January 23 on CBS All Access, with new episodes available each Thursday.
 The series has already been renewed for a second season.
+You can watch Episode 1 here.

-You can watch a trailer for "Star Trek: Picard" in the video player below:
+You can watch a trailer for "Star Trek: Picard" in the video player below.
+Watch 'Next Generation' cast member Wil Wheaton's recap of episode 1 on CBS.com.